NVIDIA/gdrcopy/README.md

 please refer to the official GPUDirect RDMA [design document](http://docs.nvidia.com/cuda/gpudirect-rdma).

-The device driver requires GPU display driver >= 331.14.
+The device driver requires GPU display driver >= 418.40 on ppc64le and >= 331.14 on other platforms.
 The library and tests require CUDA >= 6.0.
 Additionally, the _sanity_ test requires check >= 0.9.8 and subunit.